Codeception/Codeception/docs/10-WebServices.md

 );
 ?>
 ```
-It's up to you to decide weather to use XmlBuilder or string XMLs.
+It's up to you to decide whether to use XmlBuilder or string XMLs.
 XmlBuilder will return XML string as well.

 You may extend current functionality by using SOAP module in your helper class.
 To access the SOAP response as `\DOMDocument` you can use `response` property of SOAP module.